kaustubhhiware/dotfiles/README.md

 # dotfiles
 Because dotfiles were getting quite a handful to manage.
+Here is a collection of my well-documented dotfiles, listing all sources and alternatives.

+All .config files needed for UI and UX.

+Write a file to sync all the files by themselves.
+Configs to add:
+* etc/environment
+* fish [remove bash]
+* xfce4, xfce4-session.
+* tilix
+* rofi, xterm => ~/.XResources
+* polybar TO ADD
+* .config ->
+* .atom
+* sublime in .config

 Proxy settting in `_etc_environment`

-All .config files needed for UI and UX.

 * Themes and all can be known from `screenshot.png`
 * lock screen image - `elementary.jpg`